Optimally topologically transitive orbits in discrete dynamical systems

 Every orbit of a rigid rotation of a circle by a fixed irrational angle is dense.
 However, the apparent uniformity of the distribution of iterates after a finite number of iterations appears strikingly different for various choices of a rotation angle.
 Motivated by this observation, we introduce a scalar function on the orbits of a discrete dynamical system defined on a bounded metric space, called the linear limit density, which we interpret as a measure of an orbit's approach to density.
 Utilizing the three-distance theorem, we compute the exact value of the linear limit density of orbits of rigid rotations by irrational rotation angles with period-1 continued fraction expansions.
 We further show that any discrete dynamical system defined by an orientation-preserving diffeomorphism of the circle has an orbit with a larger linear limit density than any orbit of the rigid rotation by the golden number.
 Bernoulli shift maps acting on sequences over a finite alphabet provide another illustrative class of dynamical systems with dense orbits.
 Our study of the efficiency of an orbit's approach to density leads us to demonstrate the existence of a class of infinite sequences with finite linear limit density constructed by recursively extending finite de Bruijn sequences.

 Motta, Francis C.; Shipman, Patrick D.; and Springer, Bethany D., "Optimally topologically transitive orbits in discrete dynamical systems" (2016).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 495.